 Choose Cassidy if your biggest challenge is getting AI to understand your company's specific knowledge, processes, and context.
 It's the right pick for enterprise teams that need deeply contextual AI agents, especially for use cases like internal Q&A, RFP responses, and knowledge-intensive support.

 For most teams, I recommend starting with Relay.app.
-It gets you to value faster.
-If you're part of a large enterprise and you feel a need for a deeper knowledge base layer, you can always add Cassidy alongside it.
+It gets you to value faster and costs less to get going.
+If you're part of a large enterprise and you need a deeper knowledge base layer, Cassidy is worth evaluating alongside it.

 Jacob is the Founder and CEO of Relay.app.
 Prior to founding Relay.app, Jacob was a Director of Product Management at Google, where he led the product teams for Gmail, Google Calendar, and several other Google Workspace products.
 Before that, Jacob was the Co-founder and CEO of Timeful (acquired by Google in 2015), a smart calendar that leveraged insights from behavioral psychology and AI to help people spend time on their most important priorities.
 He has a BA in Computer Science from Cornell University and was pursuing a PhD in the AI Lab at Stanford before dropping out to found Timeful.